WPCD-Workflows/documentation/source/old/itm/public/xml/itm_cpo_handling.rst

      cpo_target = cpo_source

-where cpo_source and cpo_target are single time slices or arrays of a CPO (or other ITM data structure) of the same derived type.
+where cpo_source and cpo_target are single time slices or arrays of a CPO (or other EU-IM data structure) of the same derived type.
 The allocation of the elements of the target structure is done automatically.
 The program files are hosted by the Gforge project